 \section{Enrichment Function}

-For the presented wall-model, the enrichment function is designed to capture the mean velocity profile in a turbulent boundary layer.
-The enrichment function models the large gradients of this profile without oscillations or modified boundary conditions.
-This leaves the polynomial part of the solution to represent the turbulent fluctuations.
+Shear stress wall-models modify the no-slip boundary condition so that the solution representation can match the modeled gradient with large elements in the near-wall region without oscillations.
+The enrichment wall-model uses the enrichment framework described in Sec.~\ref{sec:enrich} to modify the solution representation to capture the large gradients in the boundary layer without modifying the boundary conditions.
+To achieve this, the enrichment function is designed to capture the mean velocity profile of the turbulent boundary layer, which leaves the polynomial part of the solution to represent the turbulent fluctuations.

+The enrichment function is constructed such that it captures large gradients of the law-of-the-wall in the wall-normal direction and remains continuous in the wall-parallel directions.
+The goal of WMLES is to use large elements to represent the boundary layer.
+Hence, for this study, the enriched domain, $\Omega_\psi$, is defined as only the wall-adjacent elements.
+To develop the wall-model enrichment function, we consider a wall-adjacent element in reference space and without loss of generality, assume $\eta$ is the wall-normal reference direction.
+The nodes on the wall are indexed form $1$ to $P+1$ with $i$ and $j$ for the $\xi$ and $\zeta$ reference spatial directions, respectively.
+At each node on the wall, a law-of-the-wall function is defined as a function of the wall-normal direction, $\bm{\psi}_{w,(i,j)}(\eta)$ to represent the boundary layer profile.
+An SEM polynomial basis is used in the wall-parallel directions to ensure continuity.
+The resulting enrichment function in element $e$ is

+where $\bm{\xi}$ is the vector of reference coordinates and $\phi_i$ is the $i$th 1D nodal GLL basis function.

-In order to fit the enrichment function to the local flow, like in shear stress wall-models, a set of matching points off the wall are selected in the resolved LES region.
-The wall-parallel velocity at these points is fed to a law-of-the-wall function to form the enrichment function.
-We take the matching points to be at the far end of the wall-adjacent elements because it is assumed that the entire law-of-the-wall profile is contained in the first element.
+The law-of-the-wall functions are defined at each node so they can be locally adapted to the flow features.
+This is done using matching points, like in shear stress wall-models.
+For each node on the wall $(i,j)$, the matching point is taken to be the corresponding node on the opposite end of the wall-adjacent element in the $\eta$ direction, because it is assumed that the entire law-of-the-wall profile is contained in the first element.